jeffreykegler/hoonlint/misc/whitespace.md

 (Wide lexemes are those which do not have tight or backdented alignment.)

-If two alignment tie by wide lexeme count, the tie is broken using the total lexeme count.
+If two alignments tie by wide lexeme count, the tie is broken using the total lexeme count.
 If two alignments tie by total lexeme count, the tie is broken in favor of the alignment which